steffensc/adxl345_tiny/README.md

 # adxl345_tiny
-(hopefully fast and tiny) Library for the I2C ADXL345 Accelerometer featuring methods for Interrupts and Low Power / Sleep mode configuration
+(hopefully fast and tiny) Library for the I2C ADXL345 Accelerometer featuring methods for interrupts and Low Power / Sleep mode configuration which are currently missing in other libraries

 The Library is based on the Adafruit's Library: https://github.com/adafruit/Adafruit_ADXL345/ which unfortunately did not contain any methods for Interrupt or Low Power/ Sleep Mode configuration.
 I extended the Library with these functions.